 Manhattan West 9th Avenue Overbuild

-The Manhattan West development by Brookfield Properties is a massive $4.5 billion skyscraper development which will be built just west of Penn Station in the heart of Manhattan’s new West Side.
-The development will consist of two commercial towers along with a third residential building built on land.
-The result will transform the Hudson Yards into a vibrant, mixed-use district of retail and residential housing.
+The Manhattan West development by Brookfield Properties is a massive $4.5 billion skyscraper development which was built just west of Penn Station in the heart of Manhattan’s new West Side.
+The development consists of two commercial towers along with a third residential building built on land.
+The result has transformed the Hudson Yards into a vibrant, mixed-use district of retail and residential housing.

 Status